arangodb-foxx/grafana-connector/README.md

 ### Using Different Collections With Multiple Aggregations

-Combining these both feature requires a bit more work because targets will be
+Combining these feature requires a bit more work because targets will be

     data.{{{aggregation}}},rlog.{{{aggregation}}}

-This can no longer be used as collection name.
-You need to define `alias` as well
+This can no longer be used as a collection name.
+You need to define an `alias` as well

     data,rlog